williambiondi/Formula1Shiny/README.md

 Formula One, also called F1 in short, is an international auto racing sport.
 F1 is the highest level of single-seat, open-wheel and open-cockpit professional motor racing contest.

 ### Objectives
-A Formula One season is composed by a given number of races called Grand Prix conducted over a period of time (usually every year from march to october), they're located all around the world
+A Formula One season is composed by a number of races called Grand Prix conducted over a period of time (usually every year from march to october), they're located all around the world
 The results of all the Grand Prix races in a season are taken together to determine two annual Championship awards.
 They are:

 - Drivers' Championship Award (for the driver who scored most points)